dashalary/catbreeds/README.md

 ## Installation

-In order to use CatBreeds, please run the following line to install the necessary gems:
+Before using CatBreeds, please run the following line to install the necessary gems:

     $ bundle install

+## Usage

+In order to run CatBreeds, type in the following into your terminal and follow the prompts:

+     $ ruby bin/breeds

 ## Contributing